 Put down the chicken sandwich, Chick-fil-A is back in the dog house.

-The company, which has received flak for funding anti-LGBTQ activism in the past, apparently never made good on its promise to stop discriminating and focus on chicken.
+The company, which has received flak for donating to anti-LGBTQ causes and organizations in the past, apparently never made good on its promise to stop discriminating and focus on chicken.
 Based on Chick-fil-A’s most recent IRS filing, the company gave hundreds of thousands of dollars to organizations that preach discriminatory messages against gender and sexual minorities.

 Five years ago, the company found itself in hot oil after its CEO Dan Cathy frankly admitted that he was “guilty as charged” on opposing same-sex marriage.